JMac8132/CrabGameTagModOld/README.md

 Features:

-Start the game when 2 or more people are in the lobby
+Start the game when 2 or more people are in the lobby without waiting for people to ready

 Skip win screen after the game ends